websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 To override an OSGi service, follow these steps:

-1. Identify the service you want to override and gather its essential service and reference details.
+1. Identify the service you want to override, as well as any components that reference it.

+1. Gather the following service details.

+   * **Service Type**: the interface implemented by the service you're overriding

+   * **Service's Class Name**: the existing service's full name

+1. If applicable, gather the following details for components that reference the service.

+   * **Component Name**: the full name of a component that references the service you're overriding

+   * **Reference Name**: the field name that references to the target service.

+   * **Reference Policy**: whether the reference is `static` or `dynamic`

+   * **Reference Policy-Option**: whether the `policy-option` is `greedy` or `reluctant`

+   * **Cardinality**: the number of service instances to which the reference can and must bind

+   Together, a service's [Reference Policy](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferencePolicy.html), [Reference Policy Option](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferencePolicyOption.html), and [Cardinality](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferenceCardinality.html) determine a component's conditions for adopting new services.

-1. Use these details to create a custom service that fulfills the existing service's requirements.
+1. Create a custom service that uses the same interface implemented by the service you're overriding.

-1. Reconfigure existing Liferay components to use your custom service (if needed).
+1. Give the custom service a higher ranking than the service it's overriding.

+1. (Optional) If desired, reference and invoke the service you're overriding in your custom service.

 The following tutorial uses [sample modules](./liferay-s1j6.zip) to demonstrate how to override an OSGi service.
-These modules include an api for defining a new OSGi service type, an initial implementation of that type, and a generic portlet that uses the initial implementation.
-Also included are a second implementation for overriding the initial one and a config file for reconfiguring the portlet to use the new implementation.
+These modules include an API for defining a new OSGi service type, an initial implementation of that type, and a generic portlet that references the initial implementation.
+Also included are alternate implementations of the API to demonstrate how to override the initial implementation.

 ## Deploy Sample Modules for Overriding